paulopimenta6/ph_codes/R/elsa/img/README.md

 | onda2     | 5061 | 7.2    | 3.91 |
 | dif       | 5061 | -0.5   | 2.57 |

-**-Result: The albumin-to-creatinine ratio (ACR) was analyzed across two waves of data.
+**Result: The albumin-to-creatinine ratio (ACR) was analyzed across two waves of data.
 Both waves showed a significant deviation from normality based on Anderson-Darling tests (onda1: A = 1711.2, p < 2.2e-16; onda2: A = 1789.2, p < 2.2e-16).
 A Wilcoxon signed-rank test indicated a significant difference between the two waves (V = 4654531, p < 2.2e-16).
 Median ACR values were 6.6 (IQR = 3.57) for onda1 and 7.2 (IQR = 3.91) for onda2, with a median difference of -0.5 (IQR = 2.57).
 These results suggest a significant difference in ACR between the two waves, despite both waves showing a non-normal distribution of ACR values.**

 ### Statistical Analyses for Microalbuminuria